-How Sterling Heights Public Library Connect Patrons to BrainHQ
+How Sterling Heights Public Library Connects Patrons to BrainHQ

 When the Sterling Heights (MI) Public Library subscribed to BrainHQ® in 2017, director Tammy Turgeon knew patrons of all ages would benefit greatly from having access to this scientifically backed brain training.
-To help drive awareness, she had a big idea—a yearlong Exercise Your Brain initiative, comprised of a collection of programs designed to enhance and promote brain health.
+To help drive awareness and improve her community’s brain health, she had a big idea—a yearlong Exercise Your Brain initiative, comprised of a collection of health and wellness programs designed to enhance and promote brain health.

 The First Step: Reach the Right Audience

-The library works closely with the local senior center to promote BrainHQ as part of the initiative, focusing much of their efforts on introducing the resource to participants in the center’s monthly computer classes and senior book group.
+The library works closely with the local senior center to promote BrainHQ as part of the Exercise Your Brain initiative, focusing much of their efforts on introducing the brain-training resource to participants in the center’s monthly computer classes and senior book group.

 The city’s community relations director and the senior center’s supervisor help guide what each BrainHQ event entails.
-The senior center now periodically hosts BrainHQ training classes where instructors provide a thorough overview of how to access and use the software.
+The senior center now periodically hosts BrainHQ classes where instructors provide a thorough overview of how to access and use the online training.

 Next: Combine Print and Digital Promotion for Best Results

 You might be surprised how the library promotes and shares their events with the community: “Believe it or not, print marketing is still our most effective marketing,” notes Jason Groth, public relations and program coordinator for the library.
 The library’s biggest push is through their city magazine, a print publication that describes events held in the city over a four-month period.